MicrosoftDocs/dynamics365smb-docs-pr.fr-ch/business-central/ui-work-report.md

 Le champ **Imprimante** de la page de demande d’état affiche le nom de l’imprimante à laquelle l’état sera transmis. **(Géré par le navigateur)** indique qu’il n’y a pas d’imprimante désignée pour l’état.
 Dans ce cas, le navigateur gérera l’impression et affichera une expérience standard, où vous pourrez choisir une imprimante locale connectée à votre appareil.

-Vous ne pouvez pas changer d’imprimante à l’aide du champ **Imprimante** .
-Pour changer d’imprimante, vous devrez accéder aux pages **Sélections d’imprimantes** ou **Gestion des imprimantes** .
+Vous ne pouvez pas changer d’imprimante à l’aide du champ **Imprimante**.
+Pour changer d’imprimante, vous devrez accéder aux pages **Sélections d’imprimantes** ou **Gestion des imprimantes**.
 La configuration de l’imprimante est généralement une tâche d’administrateur.
 Si vous souhaitez en savoir plus, consultez [Paramétrage imprimantes](ui-specify-printer-selection-reports.md).

 <!--
 ### Browser printing

-Because [!INCLUDE[prodshort](includes/prodshort.md)] is a cloud service, it can't reach local printers connected to your computer.
+Because [!INCLUDE[prod_short](includes/prod_short.md)] is a cloud service, it can't reach local printers connected to your computer.
 However, it can connect to cloud-enabled printers.
-In the generic version of [!INCLUDE[prodshort](includes/prodshort.md)], a cloud printer named **Email Printer** is installed as an extension and is ready to use after initial setup.
+In the generic version of [!INCLUDE[prod_short](includes/prod_short.md)], a cloud printer named **Email Printer** is installed as an extension and is ready to use after initial setup.

 If a cloud printer is not installed and set up, or if an installed printer fails, then printing will default to the printing options for the browser.

 > [!NOTE]
-> The browser printing options work independently of [!INCLUDE[prodshort](includes/prodshort.md)].
-So any printer settings that might have been set up from printers in [!INCLUDE[prodshort](includes/prodshort.md)] aren't carried over to the browser print options.
+> The browser printing options work independently of [!INCLUDE[prod_short](includes/prod_short.md)].
+So any printer settings that might have been set up from printers in [!INCLUDE[prod_short](includes/prod_short.md)] aren't carried over to the browser print options.

 <!--
 On the **Printer Management** page, you can see the printers that are set up.
 For more information, see [Set Up Printers](ui-specify-printer-selection-reports.md).